Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/strapi.md

 ![Strapi Keycloak Role Mapping](./strapi-images/strapi-keycloak-settings.png)

-Note: To access the Strapi APIs, the App Builder user is given the Super Admin role using the existing Entando Keycloak token for authentication.
+Note: To access the Strapi APIs, the App Builder user is given the Super Admin role using the existing Villanova Keycloak token for authentication.

 ### Registration

-You must register after installation and role mapping to use Strapi within the Entando Platform.
-The PBC creates a new Strapi instance for your Entando Application.
+You must register after installation and role mapping to use Strapi within the Villanova Platform.
+The PBC creates a new Strapi instance for your Villanova Application.
 It does not provide a mechanism to link an existing Strapi instance.

-To log in to your Entando Strapi instance:
+To log in to your Villanova Strapi instance:

 1. Open a browser tab and enter your App Builder base URL followed by `/entando-strapi/admin/`, e.g. `http://YOUR-SERVER-URL/entando-strapi/admin/`